TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

    github_repository = TYPO3-Console/TYPO3-Console

-If you used the `sample extension <https://github.com/TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual>`__ and followed the steps in :ref:`how-to-start-documentation-for-ext`, you should actually already have this.
+If you used the `sample extension <https://github.com/TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual>`__ and followed the steps in :ref:`how-to-start-docs-extension`, you should actually already have this.

 Look at the `typo3_console <https://docs.typo3.org/typo3cms/extensions/typo3_console/>`__
 extension for a working example.